Monday, July 29, 2019

 Atari ST demos [part two]

-Following on from my previous post, here is part two of my personal homage to some earlier demos which I remember admiring so much.
-Keep watching, because I continue with two of the best megademos the world has ever seen before ending with Virtual Escape, possibly the best half-meg Atari ST demo ever released?
+Following on from my previous post, here is part two of my personal homage to some earlier demos that I admire.
+Keep watching, because I continue with two of the best megademos the world has ever seen before ending with Virtual Escape, possibly the best half-meg Atari ST demo ever?
+Who knows, do you?
+Let me know in the comments below!

 * Grusel by Eckhard Kruse: I've always loved this and so does my daughter 30yrs later!!